DavesCodeData/Node-Boilerplate/README.md

 # Run the Backend

 To run the server you must have node installed.
-Before starting make sure you have Node installed on your machine.
+Before starting, make sure you have Node installed on your machine.
 Go to: https://nodejs.org/
 Install node then follow next steps.